Skip to content

 • Capacity: 128-session cap with LRU eviction.

 Sessions with code execution hold a Python subprocess.
-The subprocess is not part of the exportable state.
-After import on another server, the new server starts a fresh subprocess on the next code execution call.
+The subprocess is not part of the exportable state: after import on another server, a fresh subprocess starts on the next code execution call.
+Variables and imports from the original interpreter are gone, but message and tool history carry over.